MasterPhantom1/Git_test1/README.md

-Hello this is me "re doing odin
+Hello this is me re doing the Odin project